Now reviewing cases nationwide involving Ozempic vision loss, Wegovy vision loss, and NAION linked to semaglutide.

-If you or a loved one has been injured due to the use of Ozempic, Wegovy, or Rybelsus, don’t wait to seek legal help.
+If you or a loved one has been injured due to the use of Ozempic, Wegovy, Rybelsus or any other brand name weight loss drugs, don’t wait to seek legal help.

 Contact Salenger, Sack, Kimmel & Bavaro today for a FREE consultation.